Botanical Name: Rosmarinus officinalis ‘Hill’s Hardy’

 We should all plant rosemary by our garden gate.

-These plants is 3-gallon containers are about 1-1/2’ tall and wide.
+These plants is 3-gallon containers are 1-2’ tall and wide.